Chisom83/Sports-Sales-Analysis/README.md

 - Inventory Management
    - Increase inventory for best selling products like the Road and Mountain Bikes so it will always be avaliable.
    - More research should be carried on uderperforming product to know the best strategy to be employ.
-   - Bundle bikes with accessories or clothing at discounted rates which will help accessories and clothing to generate sales.
 - Promotional Strategies:
    - Leverage social media and email marketing to displaying products and new arrivals.
    - Focus on best-selling products while working out other strategy to enhance sales performance for low performing products.